-As US President Donald Trump battles with immigration policy after the world was shocked by the 2,342 children separated from their parents at the US-Mexico border it's fair to question what Donald Trump's mother's people in Scotland would think of it all.
+As US President Donald Trump battles with immigration policy, it's fair to question what Donald Trump's mother's people in Scotland would think of it all.

 It was back in January 2018 when the President of the United States asked: "Why are we having all these people from shithole countries come here?"
 IrishCentral felt compelled to take a look at Mary Anne MacLeod Trump, The Donald's mother, and her home country of Scotland.

 By his own lights, Donald Trump’s mother came from one of the places he called “shitholes.”

 When he called for a ban on all such immigrants from such strange places he could have been describing his mother’s own Tong, her isolated hometown on the Isle of Lewis, in the Hebrides, off Scotland.

 Trump held it in such little regard that he has made just one whirlwind visit.